carolinewang01/rotate/README.md

 - Implement CoMeDi

 ### Clean Up Code:
+- Metrics logging - currently, eval_ep_last_info's returned_episode_returns value is visualized, which is problematic because it displays the shaped return in Overcooked.
+We need to fix this.
 - In learners, all calls to run_episodes should specify test mode based on the task-specific config value.
 - Clean up (L)-BRDiv code
     - Consider merging L-BRDiv and BRDiv implementations